Clarity logoClarity logoClarity

 What Are Stablecoins?
 USDC, USDT, and DAI Explained

 Stablecoins are crypto tokens pegged to $1.
-Learn how fiat-backed, crypto-backed, and algorithmic stablecoins work — and the risks after the Terra/LUNA.
+Fiat-backed, crypto-backed, and algorithmic stablecoins work differently — and carry real risks after Terra/LUNA.